 Brisbane's best-loved music venue.

 The Tivoli Theatre was originally built as the Adams Bakery in 1917.
-It was later used by the State Library to store rare books, but with Expo ’88 reverberating in the city, a new owner, Ann Gams transformed it into The Tivoli Restaurant and Theatre - modeled on the Paradis Latin in Paris (1803) one of the France’s most famous cabaret theatres.
+It was later used by the State Library to store rare books, but with Expo ’88 reverberating in the city, a new owner, Ann Gams transformed it into The Tivoli Restaurant and Theatre - modelled on the Paradis Latin in Paris (1803) one of France’s most famous cabaret theatres.
 In 2016 the venue was purchased by brothers Steve and Dave Sleswick after being earmarked for development.

 In August 2019, The Tivoli opened What's Golden, a 300-person standing capacity performance space with a custom-built stage, sound system and lighting rig that sits within The Tivoli’s central foyer, complementing the main auditorium of the iconic and much-loved Fortitude Valley venue.

-Today, The Tiv retains its stunning art deco features and old world charm and is widely considered to be one of the Australia’s most beautiful performance venues.
+Today, The Tiv retains its stunning art deco features and old-world charm and is widely considered to be one of Australia’s most beautiful performance venues.
 It has played host to prolific Australian musical heroes such as Powderfinger, Nick Cave, Missy Higgins, Silverchair, Paul Kelly and The Go-Betweens, along with major international artists such as Bob Dylan, Katy Perry, Taylor Swift, Lily Allen, PJ Harvey, Sigur Ros, Slash, Gene Simmons, Ryan Adams, Ben Folds, Sufjan Stevens and Rodriguez (just to name a few…)